How I Winter

 • for your house

-• and your body (I have a real “soft spot” for cashmere 😉)
+• for your body (I have a real “soft spot” for cashmere 😉)

 • Surround yourself with friends (all year, actually)

-For a more scientific take, read Kari Leibowitz’s How to Winter.
+For a more scientific read, check out Kari Leibowitz’s How to Winter.